parklab/ShatterSeek/README.md

 ```

 # How to use
-Please see the package tutorial (especially section "How to use Shatterkeek").
+Please see the package tutorial (especially section "How to use ShatterSeek").

 A few considerations that have caused some confusion in active users: